-Written by: Craig Nash, Child Hunger Outreach Specialist, THI Waco Regional Office By the time buses arrive at La Vega Elementary School to deliver their precious cargo to teachers and administrators for the day, Melissa McGough and her Child Nutrition Team have been busy for almost two hours preparing to meet the daily nutrition needs […]Read more "Let’s Make Breakfast the Norm"
+Written by: Craig Nash, Child Hunger Outreach Specialist, Texas Hunger Initiative – Waco Regional Office By the time buses arrive at La Vega Elementary School to deliver their precious cargo to teachers and administrators for the day, Melissa McGough and her Child Nutrition Team have been busy for almost two hours preparing to meet the […]Read more "Let’s Make Breakfast the Norm"

 At Together at the Table 2015, our Summit program highlighted a few of the many individuals working to end hunger in their communities.
 Learn more about each of these “Hunger Heroes” and their work in our latest blog series, and get ready to be inspired!
 First up—a Central Texas school nutrition director who is helping […]Read more "Hunger Heroes: Child Nutrition Director goes above and beyond at La Vega ISD"